ushergodwin/razer/README.md

 # Controllers and Models
 ## Case; All Controllers and Models should use CamelCase and should be in singular form
 ------------------------------------------------------------------------------------------
-Make Controller:                    |   `php manage make:controller ControllerName` //in singular Will create a controller under app/Controller/
+Make Controller:                    |   `php manage make:controller ControllerName`
+- //in singular Will create a controller under app/Controller/
+- The resource controller is created with methods, index, create, store, show, edit, update, and destroy
 ------------------------------------------------------------------------------------------
-Make a Resource Controller:         |   `php manage make:controller ControllerName --resource` Creates a resource controller with CRUD methods
+Make a Resource Controller:         |   `php manage make:controller ControllerName --resource`
+- // Creates a resource controller with CRUD methods
 ------------------------------------------------------------------------------------------
-Make Model:                         |   `php manage make:model ModelName` // in singular Creates a model under app/Models
+Make Model:                         |   `php manage make:model ModelName`
+- // in singular Creates a model under app/Models
 ------------------------------------------------------------------------------------------
-Make Model and its migration:       |   php manage make:model -M ModelName // in singular
+Make Model and its migration:       |   php manage make:model -M ModelName
+- // in singular
 ------------------------------------------------------------------------------------------

 # Template